Pre-workout supplements are hugely popular in fitness circles. But the pre-workout supplement topic is also a bit misunderstood.

 It will also take more or less time for pre-workout to exit your system depending on your body weight, and how much pre-workout you take.

 Take more - 2 scoops vs 1 scoop, for example - it will last longer.
-And the same amount will have a bigger effect and last longer in someone with less bodily mass.
+The same goes if you take multiple pre-workout supplements together.

 Are Pre-Workouts Safe?